neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 This scenario covers read-only operations to retrieve balances for validation, reporting, and display purposes.

-**Operation 1: Find Balances by Employee and Year**
+**Operation 1: Find Balances by Employee and Leave Year**

-- Purpose: Get all leave balances for a specific employee in a specific year
+- Purpose: Get all leave balances for a specific employee in a specific leave year
-- Input: `employeeId`, `year`
+- Input: `employeeId`, `year` (leave year identifier string, e.g., "2023-2024")
 - Output: Array of LeaveBalance records (all leave types)
 - Use cases:
   - Employee dashboard display